Exhibit March- May 2017 Grand Arts Central

 Santa Ana CA

-OPEN BOOK EXHIBIT CONTINUES TRAVELING THROUGH TEXAS, for more information about the traveling exhibit please contact Sarah Rafael Garcia
+OPEN BOOK EXHIBIT traveled to Texas and now is on display at LibroMobile bookstore.
+For more information about the traveling exhibit please contact Sarah Rafael Garcia

 12 Illustrations for the book SanTAna Fairytales written by Sarah Rafael García .